Open Accessibility Menu

 What is the hospital's dress code?

-All medical students completing clerkship rotation of any type are required to dress professionally and wear a short white lab coat at all times when within the hospital.
-Scrubs are provided by the medical center while on Surgery and Ob/Gyn rotations.
+All medical students completing clerkship rotation are required to dress professionally and wear a short white lab coat at all times while in the hospital.
+Scrubs are provided for Surgery and Ob/Gyn rotations.
 Occasionally, scrubs may be worn when students are post-call on other rotations.

 What health documentation will be necessary for me to begin rotations?